xray-imaging/DMagic/README.txt

 source path to the DM DAQ:

-  - dm-direct-mount = True (default at 2-BM): dmagic passes the bare local path '{analysis-top-dir}/{exp-name}'.
-Correct when the DM VM already mounts the analysis filesystem directly (2-BM DM VM has both tomodata2:/data2 and tomodata3:/data3 mounted).
+  - dm-direct-mount = True (default at 2-BM): dmagic passes the bare local path '{data-top-dir}/{exp-name}'.
+Correct when the DM VM already mounts the data filesystem directly (2-BM DM VM has both tomodata2:/data2 and tomodata3:/data3 mounted).

   - dm-direct-mount = False: dmagic passes
-    '@{analysis}:{analysis-top-dir}/{exp-name}' — DM rsyncs from the
+    '@{data-host}:{data-top-dir}/{exp-name}' — DM rsyncs from the
-    analysis host over SSH.
+    data host over SSH.
 This form has a bug on the 2-BM DM installation where directory scans silently return countFiles=0 with "no new files for upload" even for directories with matching files, so leave the default (True) unless a future DM release fixes that.